Stockman Wealth Management Inc. Sells 9,440 Shares of Schwab US Dividend Equity ETF (NYSEARCA:SCHD)

-Stockman Wealth Management Inc. trimmed its holdings in Schwab US Dividend Equity ETF (NYSEARCA:SCHD) by 21.7% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 33,976 shares of the company’s stock after selling 9,440 shares during the quarter.
-Stockman Wealth Management Inc.’s holdings in Schwab US Dividend Equity ETF were worth $2,478,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Stockman Wealth Management Inc. lessened its stake in Schwab US Dividend Equity ETF (NYSEARCA:SCHD) by 21.7% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
+The fund owned 33,976 shares of the company’s stock after selling 9,440 shares during the period.
+Stockman Wealth Management Inc.’s holdings in Schwab US Dividend Equity ETF were worth $2,478,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Newman Dignan & Sheerar Inc. boosted its holdings in Schwab US Dividend Equity ETF by 926.5% in the fourth quarter.
-Newman Dignan & Sheerar Inc. now owns 2,291,024 shares of the company’s stock worth $14,695,000 after acquiring an additional 2,067,826 shares in the last quarter.
-JPMorgan Chase & Co. lifted its stake in shares of Schwab US Dividend Equity ETF by 8,971.1% in the fourth quarter.
-JPMorgan Chase & Co. now owns 1,983,567 shares of the company’s stock worth $127,227,000 after buying an additional 1,961,700 shares in the last quarter.
-Envestnet Asset Management Inc. grew its holdings in shares of Schwab US Dividend Equity ETF by 55.2% during the first quarter.
-Envestnet Asset Management Inc. now owns 2,782,373 shares of the company’s stock valued at $202,891,000 after buying an additional 989,275 shares during the last quarter.
-Cetera Investment Advisers purchased a new position in Schwab US Dividend Equity ETF in the 4th quarter worth approximately $51,527,000.
-Finally, LPL Financial LLC lifted its position in Schwab US Dividend Equity ETF by 28.7% in the 4th quarter.
-LPL Financial LLC now owns 2,435,024 shares of the company’s stock valued at $156,182,000 after acquiring an additional 542,871 shares in the last quarter.
+Several other hedge funds also recently modified their holdings of the company.
+Strategic Advisors LLC bought a new stake in shares of Schwab US Dividend Equity ETF in the 1st quarter valued at $211,000.
+Tortoise Investment Management LLC lifted its holdings in Schwab US Dividend Equity ETF by 716.9% in the first quarter.
+Tortoise Investment Management LLC now owns 727 shares of the company’s stock valued at $53,000 after buying an additional 638 shares during the period.
+Leelyn Smith LLC boosted its position in Schwab US Dividend Equity ETF by 6.6% during the first quarter.
+Leelyn Smith LLC now owns 181,749 shares of the company’s stock valued at $13,253,000 after acquiring an additional 11,221 shares during the last quarter.
+Clear Investment Research LLC acquired a new stake in Schwab US Dividend Equity ETF during the 1st quarter worth about $40,000.
+Finally, Wade G W & Inc. bought a new position in shares of Schwab US Dividend Equity ETF in the 1st quarter worth about $243,000.

 Want to see what other hedge funds are holding SCHD?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Schwab US Dividend Equity ETF (NYSEARCA:SCHD).